Name: Aen Aeswalt

 Primary Magics and Abilities:

-Aen is incredibly well-studied and practiced in the “shadow weight” style of force projection magic.
+Aen is incredibly well-studied and practiced in the “shadow weight” style of force projection scutumancy.
 While this is most often used for barrier-craft for the sake of defense, it has also been employed to vicious applications in creating repulsing forces along a thin section of space.
 Opponents of Aen have been surprised when he would speak a few words, only to be assaulted by the direct physical force of a disembodying cut.
-He’s such a savant at this magic that he has been able to use it for myriad uses, from creating climbable platforms, to arresting foes by forming a prism of space around them.
+He’s such a savant at this magic that he has been able to use it for uses far beyond what is taught in professional theorem, from creating climbable platforms, to arresting foes by forming a prism of space around them.
+He truly is a master of all trades when it comes to utility.

 A second spellcraft he excels at is Sanguimancy, mimicking Order in that way.
 Despite the gruesome appearance of its use, he cannot deny the practicality of reforming his body, even to the point of his mind, in the event that his spirit isn’t destroyed and cast from the plane of existence he’s fighting on – why yes, it is as cool as it sounds.